Skip to content

 Be patient

-Building a credit history takes time.
-Six to twelve months of responsible borrowing and on-time payments will make a real difference to your file.
+A credit history takes time to build.
+Six to twelve months of sensible borrowing and on-time payments will make a real difference to your file.

 Get a free credit review from Clearview

-At Clearview Mortgage Solutions, we can review your credit file and tell you exactly where you stand.
-If improvements are needed, we’ll advise what to prioritise and when to apply for the best result.
-If you’re ready now, we’ll match you with the right lender for your current profile.
+At Clearview Mortgage Solutions, we can go through your credit file and tell you exactly where you stand.
+If it needs work, we will say what to tackle first and when to apply for the best result.
+If you are ready now, we will match you with the right lender for your current profile.

 Written and reviewed by